Healthy Homes Guide to Cleaning and Disinfection

-To help consumers navigate List N, the Environmental Protection Agency (EPA) has created a tool which allows you to search products by various attributes.
-Use the tool to look up a specific product, by typing in the first two parts of the registration number on your product (for example, “12345-67”) into the search bar, or sort by one or more of the following variables:
+To help consumers navigate List N, the Environmental Protection Agency (EPA) has created a tool that allows you to search products by various attributes.
+Use the tool to look up a specific product by typing in the first two parts of your product’s registration number (for example, “12345-67”) into the search bar, or sort by one or more of the following variables:

 Using Disinfectants to Control the COVID-19 Virus

 This fact sheet from the National Pesticide Information Center lists steps to use products effectively and reduce risks to you and your family.
 You will need to pay attention to the labels on the products, including contact or dwell time and the use site. [pdf; NPIC, 2020]

 Common Household Products: Definitions and Key Messages

 We have compiled some common chemical ingredients, the products typically associated with them, and key messages as a starting point in the following table.
 For all products you’re considering, first read the product label or look it up on EPA’s List N to make certain you can follow the directions and safety guidance specific to that product.